tsingpek/hello-world/README.md

 # hello-world
 historical try

-this is just followed by the insturcutions of the website.
+this is just followed by the insturcutions from the website.